What Are Cataracts?

 Our Physician’s Counselors will review all the insurance coverage with you and if any fees will be accrued after insurance coverage.
 Please note that it is important to get proper consultation on intraocular lens implants as this could play a major role in how you see after cataract surgery.
 Once your cataract surgery is completed, there is currently no way to replace that lens.
 If you chose the standard lens option, rather than the lens option allowing you to proceed without glasses after surgery, there is no way to later in life replace that.
 We are here to answer any questions you have and want you to proceed with surgery with excitement.
 It is an exciting time to strengthen your vision.

-- Determine your after surgery care plan.
-Each patient having surgery requires finding someone to drive them afterwards.
-You must also discuss with Bowden Eye & Associates regarding the plans for your post surgery evaluation which is usually the next day, as well as preparation to take your drops for superior results.
+Each patient having surgery requires finding someone to drive them afterward.
+You must also discuss with Bowden Eye & Associates regarding the plans for your post-surgery evaluation which is usually the next day, as well as preparation to take your drops for superior results.

 Understanding Premium Lens Implants